KytraScript/SakugaDataset/README.md

 We anticipate more researchers join us on this journey to explore the potential of cartoon animation research.
 Suggestions and contributions are always welcome.

+**note:** We are still working on the repo&website, so please stay tuned for more updates!😉

 ## <img src="https://github.com/zhenglinpan/SakugaDataset/blob/main/assets/img/icon.png" alt="Icon" width="20" height="20"> TO-DO
 - [x] Release the dataset parquet files
 - [x] Release the dataset preparation codes